The Basics - Part 2

 All ten communicators had a 1.75" to 2" wide piece of black Velcro of varying length on the bottom.
 Since the belts and later the trousers themselves had the soft fuzzy side sewn on, the attachable props such as the communicator and phasers got the stiff bristly hook surface.

-It is not known whether Wah himself or the Desilu prop or costume shop applied the Velcro, but our hunch is that the studio did.
+It's not known whether Wah himself or the Desilu prop or costume shop applied the Velcro, but our hunch is that the studio did.

-The Making of a Communicator...
+Creating a Communicator...
 The Inside

 Control Panel (Panel, Mic Grill, & Knobs)

 Myth: The radio Wah used was a Universal 8 Transistor.
-Truth: Nope.
-It was likely a Coronet-Windsor 2-Transistor Boys radio, pictured on the right >>.
+Truth: No. It was likely a Coronet-Windsor 2-Transistor Boys radio, pictured on the right >>.
 This was determined by discovering the mesh used by Wah had a rare diamond-to-hole spacing seen only in a small percentage of predominantly just this one brand.
 More reading on this is on the "Mic Grill" Parts page linked above.

 Aurora slot car hubs, all styles - HeroComm.com